dnezan/indic-agri-PaLM2/README.md

 **API calls:** BHASHINI can be used to perform ASR, NMT, and TTS with a single API call.
 This makes BHASHINI a more efficient API for developers who need to perform multiple tasks.

+## Features
+Vector database querying, text input via typing or recording audio, returns answer in both chosen language and english, saves and displays history of prompts, generates audio response.

 ## Conclusion

-BHASHINI is a powerful open-source API for ASR applications.
+BHASHINI is a powerful open-source API for ASR/NMT/TTS applications.
 It supports a wider range of languages than Whisper API, and it can be used to perform multiple tasks with a single API call.
 If you are looking for an API that can support a wide range of languages and tasks, BHASHINI is a good option.